Thorfgin/charactercreator2/src/README.md

 	DONE:

+	20230908	Spells/recipies have tooltips

+	20230905	Recipty gives a summary of the selected spells aquired by skills 20230905	Spreuken & Technieken gives a summary of the selected spells aquired by skills 20230605	RESET: button on TOP reset the Character Creator, clears all tables.

 	20230901 	Character eigenschappen are added/subtracted on the selection of sklls if already present, than numeric values are adjusted accordinly.